 USE Database

 Now that we've listed the possible databases we can connect to, we can explore what each of these contains.
-To do this, we have to specify which database we want to connect to, AKA "use."
+To do this, we specify which database we want to connect to, AKA "use."

 db> USE database_name;